Return to Silent Hill

 Now what is interesting is that from memory, since it’s been close to 15+ years since seeing Silent Hill: Revelations, that was a direct sequel.
 This is truer to the video games which are all just stand-alone.
 How Silent Hill works when we have this dark side of it is similar while also just telling a completely new story.
 It was fine looking at it for a surface level.
 We still get folk horror/cult elements with Mary’s father.
 Seeing the evil version of the hospital, school and the hotel, all good too.

 All that is left then would be the filmmaking aspects.
 This is something that I’ll give credit to.
 The cinematography and framing are good to capture how scary Silent Hill the town is.
 I’m guessing that we had to use quite a bit of CGI to bring it to life.
-For the most part that is good.
+It is hit or miss for the world building.
 The different monsters and creatures look great.
 It brought back memories from the games that I’ve played.
 I do love also using music that is directly from the series.
 These are soundtracks that I’ve had since college.
 The sound design also helps in building the necessary atmosphere.

-In conclusion, this succeeds largely due to Gans's return, bringing a consistent vision and atmosphere reminiscent of the first film and the source material.
+In conclusion, this is one that I expected a bit more from Gans's return.
+Since I’m not as familiar with Silent Hill 2, I don’t have that issue of what is changed.
 It successfully captures the psychological horror and pervasive dread the franchise is known for, anchored by Irvine's performance as a grieving man seeking reconciliation.
-While the film struggles with some narrative choices, especially regarding the final-act trope, the excellent production design, effective use of game music, and unsettling creature design make it a visually and sonically engaging horror experience that honors the legacy of Silent Hill 2.
+While the film struggles with narrative choices, especially regarding the final-act trope, the excellent production design, effective use of game music, and unsettling creature design makes it engaging horror experience.
+It just lacked certain things to elevate it.